-Richard Purcell, the Company's Senior Vice President of Research and Development on at-will basis since October 15, 2014, provides his services to the Company on a month-to-month basis through his consulting firm, DNA Healthlink, Inc., through which the Company has contracted for his services for a monthly cash fee of \$12,500.
-Cash compensation expense pursuant to this agreement totaled \$0 and \$37,500 for the three-months ended March 31, 2021 and 2020, respectively, which is included in research and development expenses in the Company's consolidated statements of operations for such periods.
-Mr. Purcell did not provide services to the Company during the three-months ended March 31, 2021 and Mr. Purcell and the Company are in discussions to amend the related contract to change the fee from a monthly fixed rate to a rate of \$250 per hour.
+Richard Purcell, the Company's Senior Vice President of Research and Development on at-will basis since October 15, 2014, provides his services to the Company on a month-to-month basis through his consulting firm, DNA Healthlink, Inc. ("DNA Healthlink"), through which the Company has contracted for his services for a monthly cash fee of \$12,500.
+Cash compensation expense pursuant to this agreement totaled \$0 and \$37,500 for the three-months ended June 30, 2021 and 2020, respectively, and \$0 and \$75,000 for the six-months ended June 30, 2021 and 2020, respectively, which is included in research and development expenses in the Company's condensed consolidated statements of operations for such periods.
+Mr. Purcell provided services to the Company through DNA Healthlink at a rate of \$250 per hour and totaled \$5,000 during the three-months and six-months ended June 30, 2021, respectively.
+Mr. Purcell and the Company are in discussions intended to amend the contract with DNA Healthlink to define going-forward services to be provided to the Company and establish a rate therefore and to establish a payment schedule for amounts due to DNA Healthlink currently recorded in accounts payable.

 The Company entered into a consulting contract with David Dickason effective September 15, 2020 pursuant to which Mr. Dickason was appointed to and serves as the Company's Senior Vice President of Pre-Clinical Product Development on an at-will basis at the rate of \$250 per hour.
+The Company recorded, but did not pay cash compensation expense pursuant to this agreement of \$72,375 for the six-months ended June 30, 2021.